-Mr. Lynn Boughton was born on August 22, 1929 in Mesa County Colorado.
-To make money for himself and his family, Mr. Boughton worked three separate jobs while in High School.
-He was a very hardworking and determined young man.
-After receiving his High School diploma, Mr. Boughton enrolled at Mesa College in Grand Junction Colorado.
-By 1949 he had completed his Associate of Science Degree.
-After completing his Associates Degree, he moved east to complete his undergraduate studies at the University of Northern Colorado.
-Mr. Boughton eventually went on to complete graduate work at the University of Northern Colorado, Western State Teachers College, and the University of Colorado.
+Lynn Boughton was born on August 22, 1929 in Mesa County Colorado.
+After receiving his High School diploma, Boughton enrolled at Mesa College in Grand Junction Colorado.
+He completed his Associate of Science Degree in 1949.
+Afterwards, he completed his undergraduate studies at the University of Northern Colorado.
+Boughton pursued graduate work at the University of Northern Colorado, Western State Teachers College, and the University of Colorado.

-In 1955 Mr. Boughton left his teaching position to pursue a career with National Lead.
-This, although, lasted only three years.
+In 1955, Boughton left his teaching position to pursue a career with National Lead for three years.
 In 1958 the Atomic Energy Commission canceled National Lead’s contract.
-Fortunately for Mr. Boughton, he was almost immediately offered a job as Assistant Chief Chemist with the new Cotter Uranium Plant in Canon City Colorado.
-He quickly moved up the chain and by 1966 became Chief Chemist at the Plant.
+He was offered a job as Assistant Chief Chemist with the Cotter Uranium Plant in Canon City Colorado.
+By 1966, Boughton became Chief Chemist at the Plant.

-Mr. Boughton and his family had been adjusting well to their new surroundings.
-Both Mr. Boughton and Mrs. Boughton became very active in the Cotter community as well as the Canon City community.
-Mr. Boughton became involved with little league sports activities and a number of other community benefits.
+Lynn and Deyon Boughton were active in the Cotter and Canon City communities.
+Boughton became involved with little league sports activities and a number of other community benefits.
 He also involved himself with local school issues and worked with the local Chamber of Commerce.

-This unlawful conduct on Cotters part took place for many years to come.
-Many other states, including Missouri and Ohio, would send their nuclear waste to the Cotter Mill and it would be dealt with very leniently and in an unsafe manner.
-Although the acceptance of this nuclear waste brought numerous jobs back to the mill, the repercussions were devastating.
+Other states, including Missouri and Ohio, sent nuclear waste to the Cotter Mill.
+Although the acceptance of this nuclear waste brought numerous jobs back to the mill, the repercussions of waste mismanagement were devastating.

 Many Cotter employees became ill and were faced with ongoing fatigue.
-Mr. Boughton was one of them.
-He had become ill in 1972.
-This eventually led to his retirement at Cotter in 1979.
-After leaving Cotter, Mr. Boughton began working part time at Lynde Garden Center, the business that he and his wife started in 1969.
-His condition seemed to be improving since he had left Cotter, but in 1984 Mr. Boughton experienced a medical emergency and was rushed to the hospital for immediate surgery.
-It was during surgery that Doctors found and diagnosed Mr. Boughton with Lymphoma cancer.
-Furthermore, it was discovered that Mr. Boughton’s Lymphoma cancer was linked to radiation exposure.
+Boughton became ill in 1972, leading to his retirement at Cotter in 1979.
+After leaving Cotter, Boughton began working part time at Lynde Garden Center, the business that he and Deyon started in 1969.
+In 1984 Boughton experienced a medical emergency and was rushed to the hospital.
+During surgery that Doctors found and diagnosed Boughton with Lymphoma.
+It was confirmed that Boughton’s lymphoma was linked to radiation exposure.

 33 linear feet (22 boxes)